 Annual Incentive Plan.
-In February 2004, the Board of Directors adopted the Executive Compensation Plan for 2004.
+In February 2005, the Board of Directors adopted the Management Incentive Plan for 2005.
 This plan offered key employees of the Company incentive awards in the form of cash payments and/or stock option grants based upon the Company's attainment of certain performance goals.
-In February 2005, the Board of Directors approved, after approval and recommendation by the Compensation Committee, \$190,000 in cash payments and granted 95,000 stock options to executive officers of the Company.
-Because the Company did not reach its income goal for the 2004 plan year, the payments and awards have been determined in the discretion of the Compensation Committee, based on recommendations by the CEO, as is provided in the Executive Compensation Plan.
-All equity awards are being made pursuant to the Company's 1997 Omnibus Stock Plan, as amended.
-All equity awards are fully vested, upon grant.
-In addition, the Board of Directors approved cash bonuses and stock option awards for additional non-executive employees totaling \$64,624 in cash and covering an aggregate of 37,500 shares of the Company's common stock.
+In February 2006, the Board of Directors approved, after approval and recommendation by the Compensation Committee, \$603,513 in cash payments and granted 89,250 stock options to executive officers of the Company pursuant to the Incentive Plan.
+All equity awards were made pursuant to the Company's 1997 Omnibus Stock Plan, as amended.
+All equity awards will vest in full after three years.
+In addition, the Board of Directors approved cash bonuses and stock option awards for additional non-executive employees totaling \$171,020 in cash and covering an aggregate of 15,750 shares of the Company's common stock.